koehntopp/discogs/README.md

 - find all FLAC files with Discogs tags
 - find the master release
 - get the original release date from the master
-- add custom name fields if available ("SACD")
+- add custom name fields if available ("SACD") from SUBTITLE tag
 - rewrite album title to add release year, custom tags, bitrate to allow differentiation of multiple releases of the same album
-- try to get lyrics (LRC synced lyrics, preferrably) for each title
+- calculate Dynamic Range (DR) values for tracks and album and write to tags

+Tag flow:

+Discogs title  ->  ORIGINAL_TITLE ("backup", used for lyrics search etc.)

+Discogs YEAR  ->  DATE (year of this release)

+Discogs main_release.year  ->  ORIGINALRELEASEDATE (first release date)

 ### bliss.py